ShubraChowdhury/AzureAutoML/README.md

 - Automated machine learning, also referred to as automated ML or AutoML, is the process of automating the time-consuming, iterative tasks of machine learning model development.
 It allows data scientists, analysts, and developers to build ML models with high scale, efficiency, and productivity all while sustaining model quality.

 - The model used in this run are LightGBM, XGBoostClassifier, ExtremeRandomTrees, LogisticRegression, SGD,RandomForest.
-- MaxAbsScaler LightGBM provided the best result with 91.44% accuracy.
+- VotingEnsemble provided the best result with 91.58% accuracy.

-Following configuration was used for AutoMl AutoMLConfig(experiment_timeout_minutes=30, task='classification', primary_metric='accuracy',training_data=TRAIN_DATASET,label_column_name='y', n_cross_validations=4)
+Following configuration was used for AutoMl AutoMLConfig(experiment_timeout_minutes=16, task='classification', primary_metric='accuracy',training_data=TRAIN_DATASET,label_column_name='y', n_cross_validations=4, ebable_early_stopping=True,enable_onnx_compatible_models=True)

-The cross validation checks overfitting and for computational reasons pre-defined timeout was set to 30 Minutes which limits number of Models that could be built.Model has Accuracy as primary metric.
+The cross validation checks overfitting and for computational reasons pre-defined timeout was set to 15 Minutes (minimum allowed time is .25 hour and i used that) which limits number of Models that could be built.Model has Accuracy as primary metric.

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**
-With AutoML the accuracy of best model MaxAbsScaler LightGBM was 91.44% accuracy and accuracy of HyperDrive model was inconclusive as my model errored out multiple times
+With AutoML the accuracy of best model VotingEnsemble was 91.58% accuracy and accuracy of HyperDrive model was 91.077%

 The architecture of both pipelines are different, however it follows the same process of  Load the data, instanciate the infrastructure to compute, set the parameters and call the compute method.
 AutoML allows an increased search for a better algorithm or a hyperparameter combination.